mw-orcl/exacc-provision/intro/intro.md

 ![](images/image-20200815085909909.png)

 In this workshop, You will learn how to provision an Exadata Cloud@Customer.
-It's assume you have already have the OCI Cloud Account and meet the ExaCC preparing requirement.
-Please refer [the link to check the ExaCC preparation](https://docs.cloud.oracle.com/en-us/iaas/exadata/doc/eccpreparing.html).
+It assumes you already have the OCI Cloud Account and meet the ExaCC preparation requirements.
+Please refer to [the link to check the ExaCC preparation](https://docs.cloud.oracle.com/en-us/iaas/exadata/doc/eccpreparing.html).

 ## Acknowledgements